Discover South Africa

 - Walking Safaris – there is no better way of getting really close to nature than this.
 Lead by experienced armed guides/rangers/trackers, walkers are able to enjoy the sights, smells and sounds of the bush in harmony with their surroundings.
 On some treks you may be exploring areas untouched.

 - Hiking Trails – Drakensburg and other – for the very fit.

 - Wine Route tours of the Cape region.

 - Horseback Safaris – lead by experienced rider/guides and offering bird life and game viewing opportunities exploring remote untouched areas.
 This is an incredible opportunity to explore the real Africa.

-- Culture – a wide diversity of tribal people with their interesting traditions and ceremonies reflect their heritage.
-Battlefields ? follow in the steps of soldiers and warriors of yesteryear.
-Some of the bloodiest battles in history were fought in the north west corner of KwaZulu-Natal as Zulus, Boers and British forces clashed over land and sovereignity.
+Culture – a wide diversity of tribal people with their interesting traditions and ceremonies reflect their heritage.
+If you are interested in battlefields, follow in the steps of soldiers and warriors of yesteryear.
+Some of the bloodiest battles in history were fought in the north west corner of KwaZulu-Natal as Zulus, Boers and British forces clashed over land and sovereignty.
 The battles played out almost 100 years, guides brings to life the stories of defeat and bravery.
-Many are renowned historians who have fallen under the spell of this mysitical region and have made their homes here.
+Many are renowned historians who have fallen under the spell of this mystical region and have made their homes here.
 Others are the descendants of warriors who lived and died in their beautiful region.